Tazza: Shuffling Neural Network Parameters for Secure and Private Federated Learning: Framework Design

 \subsection{Shuffling Rule Sharing}

-Before delving into the detailed design of \name{}, we first address a potential issue regarding clients independently shuffling their model weights in differing orders, which would void the validation process and lead to degraded aggregated model performance.
-Therefore, it is important for clients to agree upon a unified weight-shuffling order.
-However, the challenge here is that if the server gains access to this unified shuffling rule, it could potentially revert the shuffled models to their original state, posing a security risk. \rev{To mitigate this, the core requirement for securing the system lies in establishing an information asymmetry between the server and clients regarding the shuffling rule.
-To achieve this, existing security mechanisms such as secure multi-party computation~\cite{zhao2019secure}, zero-knowledge proofs~\cite{boo2021litezkp}, confidential computing~\cite{mo2021ppfl}, or peer-to-peer communication~\cite{castro1999practical} can be employed to fulfill this prerequisite.
-As previously mentioned, we assume that clients utilize these secure communication methods to exchange shuffling rules among themselves, ensuring that the server remains unaware of the specific shuffling details.}
+\name{} is designed under the condition that all clients share a common shuffling order rule.
+While we detail operations on how clients share this rule among themselves below, if the server somehow gains access to this rule, it could revert the shuffled models to their original state, posing a security risk.
+To mitigate this, it is essential to establish an information asymmetry between the server and clients. \name{} leverages a secure communication channel between client Trusted Execution Environments (TEEs), ensuring the rule remains isolated within the secure world.
+Mechanisms such as secure multi-party computation~\cite{zhao2019secure}, zero-knowledge proofs~\cite{boo2021litezkp}, or peer-to-peer communication~\cite{castro1999practical} can ensure that neither the server nor a client's normal-world (potential spy client) gains access to the shuffling rule.

-Specifically, \name{} employs a Practical Byzantine Fault Tolerant (PBFT) mechanism~\cite{castro1999practical} for exchanging its shuffling rules.
-The server selects one participating client as the head, which distributes a shuffling rule to others.
-Participants who receive the rule then broadcast the rule to non-participating clients to reach a consensus.
-Even if a malicious client is chosen as the leader, PBFT ensures that consensus is achieved and the shuffling rule remains secure and consistent across all clients, despite potential attacks.

-\rev{In detail, during each federated training round, clients exchange two shuffling rules to support model updates.
-First, the model distributed by the server is encrypted using the shuffling rule from the previous round, which clients retrieve through secure communication from clients that have participated in the specific round.
-Additionally, clients share a new shuffling rule among the current round's participants to encrypt the locally updated model.
-As previously noted, the shared rules are lightweight, being as simple as a single random seed to minimize the communication overhead.}
+For shuffling rule exchange, \name{} employs a Practical Byzantine Fault Tolerant (PBFT) mechanism~\cite{castro1999practical}.
+Specifically, at the start of round $t$, the server designates a leader from the participant set $C_t$, prioritizing clients with stable connectivity (e.g., Wi-Fi) and power to ensure robustness.
+The leader then generates a random seed $\text{seed}_t$ within its TEE and initiates PBFT consensus among $C_t$.
+We assure that this process incurs negligible overhead, as it involves only active participants (typically 10-20 clients) exchanging a single 32-bit integer seed, avoiding global broadcasting or heavy payload transmissions.
+Upon gathering $2f+1$ commit messages, a certificate attesting to the agreed seed is issued and forwarded to non-participating devices via authenticated channels.
+Should the leader fail, the standard PBFT view-change procedure elects a new leader.
+To address potential P2P failures (e.g., strict NAT), \name{} implements a \textit{Blind Relay} fallback, where the server forwards the TEE-encrypted rule without decryption capability.